Strained yogurt: North America

-In Mexico, the thick yogurt jocoque seco was popularized by local producers of Lebanese origin and is widely available.
+In Mexico, the thick yogurt jocoque seco was popularized by local producers of Lebanese origin.
+Although the original jocoque is typical to the Altos de Jalisco region.
+The name may have been used by Lebanese and Syrian immigrants given its pre-existence in 19th century Mexico.

 Strained yogurt typically marketed as "Greek yogurt" has become popular in the United States and Canada, where it is often used as a lower-calorie substitute for sour cream or crème fraîche.
 Celebrity chef Graham Kerr became an early adopter of strained yogurt as an ingredient, frequently featuring it (and demonstrating how to strain plain yogurt through a coffee filter) on his eponymous 1990 cooking show, as frequently as he had featured clarified butter on The Galloping Gourmet in the late 1960s.
 In 2015, food market research firm Packaged Facts reported that Greek yogurt has a 50 percent share of the yogurt market in the United States.

 There are numerous "Greek yogurt" brands in North America.
 Fage began importing its Greek products in 1998 and opened a domestic production plant in Johnstown, New York, in 2008.
 Chobani, based in New Berlin, New York, began marketing its Greek-style yogurt in 2007.
 The Voskos brand entered the US market in 2009 with imported Greek yogurt products at 10%, 2%, and 0% milkfat.
 Stonyfield Farms, owned by Groupe Danone, introduced Oikos Organic Greek Yogurt in 2007; Danone began marketing a non-organic Dannon Oikos Greek Yogurt in 2011 and also produced a now discontinued blended Greek-style yogurt under the Activia Selects brand; Dannon Light & Fit Greek nonfat yogurt was introduced in 2012, and Activia Greek yogurt was re-introduced in 2013.
 General Mills introduced a Greek-style yogurt under the Yoplait brand name in early 2010, which was discontinued and replaced by Yoplait Greek 100 in August 2012.
 Activia Greek yogurt was re-introduced in 2013, and in July 2012 took over US distribution and sales of Canadian Liberté's Greek brands.
 In Canada, Yoplait was launched in January 2013, and is packaged with toppings.